Bella3s/movie-analysis-project/README.md

 * [TheMovieDatabase](https://www.themoviedb.org/)
 * [The Numbers](https://www.the-numbers.com/)

-While the data from Rotten Tomatoes is disregared in this analysis due to the smaller sample size, the rest of the four sources are utilized.
-The data includes swaths of information including movie title names, domestic gross income, production budget, genre, vote count, vote average, etc.
+While the data from Rotten Tomatoes is disregarded in this analysis due to the smaller sample size, the rest of the four sources are utilized.
+The data from IMDB specifically is used the most and interwoven with the other sources as needed.
+The IMDB data includes more than 100,000 movie entries, or instances of data.
+Some of this is lost when joined with the three other sources.

+The other sources of data include important information used to measure the success, domestic gross income, production budget, (extrapolated) domestic net income, runtime minutes, rating, and vote count.
+This project, focused on the average income and budgets by genre over the past twenty years.
+The analysis also notes the distribution of production budgets and runtime lengths for the top 100 grossing movies from the past twenty years.

 ## Methods

 Python, with the pandas, sqlite3, and matplotlib libraries, along with descriptive statistics are utilized to show what genres have been most successful on average over the past twenty years.
-As this analysis focuses on genres, the data (after being cleaned) is all grouped by this variable, and then then the top ten most 'sucessful' are graphed for each measure of success.
+As this analysis focuses on genres, the data (after being cleaned) is all grouped by this variable, and then the top ten most successful are graphed for each measure of success.

 ## Results